Introduction to the PCC

 3. Standing Committee – This committee is the one statutory committee of the PCC and has the power to transact its business between meetings subject to any directions given by the PCC.
 The PCC has determined that the committee should be limited to the spending of £1000 (except for emergency appeals when the limit is £2000) without reference to the PCC.
 The Standing Committee currently sets the agenda for PCC meetings.
 The membership of the committee is the Vicar and churchwardens and at least two other members of the PCC appointed by the council, including the Treasurer.

-4. New PCC members are nominated before the Annual Parish Church Meeting which is in late April (26th in 2015) and take their place on the PCC after that.
+4. New PCC members are nominated before the Annual Parish Church Meeting which was on (7th April 2019) and take their place on the PCC after that.
 The term of office is usually 3 years.
 PCC members and all who vote at the APCM must be on the electoral roll.